ligato/docs/docs/plugins/vpp-plugins.md

 - [FIB proto][bd-proto]
 - [FIB model][bd-model]

 To configure a FIB entry, you need a mac address, interface, and bridge domain (BD).
 You must configure the interface in the bridge domain.
 The FIB entries reference the interface and BD with logical names.
-Note that the FIB entry will not appear in VPP until all conditions are met.
+Note that the FIB entry will not appear in VPP until you meet all conditions.

 ---